 Domestic violence is a serious problem around the country, especially in Arizona.
 The state defines domestic violence as a criminal act of abuse that’s committed by any “family or household member.”
 There are many types of crimes that may be considered domestic violence offenses, as long as there is a qualifying victim.
-Domestic violence lawyers explain that the crimes can be mental, emotional, physical, financial, or by neglect.
+Phoenix domestic violence lawyer Craig Orent explains that the crimes can be mental, emotional, physical, financial, or by neglect.

 Some examples of crimes that may constitute domestic violence:

 Domestic violence may be considered a misdemeanor under Arizona law.
 When you’ve been charged with your third domestic violence charge in a seven-year period, however, it becomes elevated to aggravated domestic violence, which is a felony.